isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 - We post data to zigbee2mqtt.
 - We need to tell z2m where our ConBee is located, as a device.

-When we have done that, and brought the entire apparatus up, we will be able to have devices join and they are being added to the `configration.yaml`.
+When we have done that, and brought the entire apparatus up, we will be able to have devices join, and they are being added to the `configration.yaml`.

 After that we can edit the file to give them proper names.